-Do you know that one of the most pleasing aspects of the UK education system is that it allows Nigerian students to mix and match courses and specializations from a variety of disciplines?
+Do you know that one of the most pleasing aspects of the UK education system is that it allows overseas students to mix and match courses and specializations from a variety of disciplines?
 Therefore, obtaining a UK Student Visa is an essential prerequisite for studying in the UK.
-Here are the different types of UK visas, the cost of the UK Student Visa, and how to apply for one, in the blog curated for Nigerian students.
-Let’s take a look at it.
+Here are the different types of UK visas, the cost of the UK Student Visa, and how to apply for one.

 Type of Student UK Visas

-UK students visas into several groups such as Tier 4 (within, there are 3 alternatives), short-term visa, and a standard visitor visa:
+UK student visas are into several groups such as Tier 4 (within, there are 3 alternatives), short-term visas, and standard visitor visas:

 |Types of student visa||Who can apply?|